parchuric/LangGraphRefineryDiagnostics/README.md

 ## High-Level Overview

-SulfurGraphExplorer is an Angular-based web application designed to provide a user-friendly interface for interacting with graph data stored in Azure PostgreSQL with the AGE (Apache Graph Extension) extension.
+LangGraphRefineryDiagnostics is an Angular-based web application designed to provide a user-friendly interface for interacting with graph data stored in Azure PostgreSQL with the AGE (Apache Graph Extension) extension.
 This application allows users to visualize graph structures, perform Create, Read, Update, and